top of page

 One of America's greatest artists and art instructors

-Robert Henri (formerly Robert Henry Cozad) was one of America's greatest artists and one of its most important art instructors.
-In our environmentally controlled gallery, built in 2023-2025, you will find the most definitive exhibit on Henri's life and his art ever built.
-The exhibit is entitled Painter, Teacher and Pioneer: A Journey Through the Life of Robert Henri.
-The show includes a large number of his paintings that we either own and have been loaned to us by patrons, many of his sketches along with personal items including letters and props.
+In our environmentally controlled gallery, built in 2023-2025, you will find Painter, Teacher and Pioneer: A Journey Through the Life of Robert Henri.
+The show includes a large number of his paintings that we either own or have been loaned to us by patrons, many of his sketches along with personal items.
 There are also examples of the work of some of his students including Margery Ryerson, Marjorie Organ Henri, Leon Kroll and Ernest Fiene.

 Our web page provides information about our programs, activities, collection, and archives.
 You can keep up to date about our museum's regular activities by going to our Facebook page or signing up for our digital newsletter.
 You can find about both by going to our Join and Support pages.